Last updated on June 18th, 2021 at 04:41 pm

 Chocolate Chip Ricotta Muffins

-I love these muffins, they are not too sweet and are made with ricotta for a denser and creamier texture, fluffy and chocolaty.
-The batter for these Chocolate Chip Ricotta Muffins is very thick, almost not pourable, you actually have to scoop it into the muffin tins, but don’t be alarmed, you will get some fluffy and good looking muffins.
+These Chocolate Chip Ricotta Muffins are moist and topped with melted chocolate.
+I love these muffins, they are not too sweet and are made with ricotta.
+Also, they have a denser and creamier texture, are fluffy and chocolaty.
+The batter for these Chocolate Chip Ricotta Muffins is very thick, almost not pourable.
+You actually have to scoop it into the muffin tins.
+However, don’t be alarmed, you will get some fluffy and good looking muffins.

 - 3 ½ cups all-purpose flour